Attraction tickets | TicketLens

 opening hours

 The ferry for the Early Bird tour departs at 8:45 am daily, then there are regular ferries from 9 am onwards.
-The final ferry back to San Francisco is at 6.30 pm from Sunday to Monday, and at 9.30 pm from Tuesday to Saturday.
+The final ferry back to San Francisco is at 6:30 pm on Sunday and Monday, and at 9:30 pm from Tuesday to Saturday.
+The hours of operation vary with the season.
+Departures are available about every half hour throughout the day beginning at 8:45 am.
+Alcatraz is open every day except Christmas, Thanksgiving and New Year's day.

 address